TomerFi/alexa_skill_ask_my_pc/README.md

 I had now prior knowledge of creating or even using certificates before working on this project,<br/>
 There were even a couple of times I felt like quiting this project because of my difficulties overcoming this part,<br/>
 But evnetually I found a way.<br/>
-There are a couple of diffrent ways creating this certificate, maybe mine is not the oprimal one, but it works.<br/>
+There are a couple of diffrent ways creating this certificate, maybe mine is not the most optimal one, but it works!<br/>
+So...
 Lets get started.<br/>
 - [ ] under construction

 #### Installing Java Development Kit (JDK)
 In order to be able to build and the project we're going to use Maven.<br/>
-One of Maven's requirement is JDK. so, you're going to need to intall Java JDK, I've used version 8.<br/>
+One of Maven's requirements is an installation of JDK. so, you're going to need to intall Java JDK, I've used version 8.<br/>
 You can find the correct distribution for your operating system [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), just download and install.<br/>
-After we've finished installing JDK, we now need to add a couple of enviorment variables which will make it easy for us to use Java.<br/>.
+After we've finished installing JDK, we now need to add a couple of enviorment variables which will make it easier for us to use Java.<br/>.
 You can either search windows (if you have windows 10) for the phrase "Edit the system environment variables",<br/>
 or just right-click on This Pc/My Computer >> choose "Advanced system setting" >> and got into the "Advanced" Tab.<br/>
 Now click on "Enviorment Variables...", our focus will be on the "System variables".<br/>
 Click "New..." and the following variable:<br/>
 Variable name: *JAVA_HOME*<br/>
 Variable value: *C:\Program Files\Java\jdk1.8.0_121*<br/>
+**Importent note:**<br/>
 If you've installed java in a diffrent path or you've installed a diffrent version, updated this variable value accoradingly.<br/>
 <br/>
 To check the installation proccess, open a Command Prompt window and type *java -version* you should be getting the information about the installed Java softwere,<br/>
 If it's not working properly, make sure the installation was finished and that you've added the *JAVA_HOME* variable correctly.<br/>
-If so, a computer reboot might be helpful here.
+If you did everything ok, a computer reboot might be helpful.

 #### Installing Apache Maven
 [Maven](https://maven.apache.org) is a tool used for project managment, I've used it working on this project, which means we need in order to build the project eventually.<br/>